dynamsoft-docs/capture-vision-docs/parameters/reference/label-recognizer-task-settings/confusable-characters-path.md

 ---
 layout: default-layout
 title: ConfusableCharactersPath - Dynamsoft Label Recognizer Parameters
-description: The parameter ConfusableCharactersPath of Dynamsoft Label Recognizer defines the path to the .data file containing standard characters features for confusable characters telling.
+description: The parameter ConfusableCharactersPath of Dynamsoft Label Recognizer defines the path to the .data file of the confusable characters.
 keywords: confusable characters path
 needAutoGenerateSidebar: true
 noTitleIndex: true